ratschlab/immunopepper/README.md

 mv ERR2130621aligned.sortedByCoord.out.bam ERR2130621.bam || TRUE
 samtools index  ERR2130621.bam
 ```
-It takes around 6000 seconds to obtain the bam file from `ERR2130621.fastq`.
+It takes around 6000 seconds to obtain the bam file from `ERR2130621.fastq` with a single thread.

 If the binary alignment map file (.bam) is available, we can directly run SplAdder with command to build
  the merge splicegraph.